gnuradio/hugo-website/content/grcon/grcon20/about.md

 ## Amateur Radio License Exam

-As in previous years, we exptec to have a HAM radio license study and exam session, to be followed by hands-on demos using low-cost hardware and GNU Radio.
+As in previous years, we expect to have a HAM radio license study and exam session, to be followed by hands-on demos using low-cost hardware and GNU Radio.
 If you are already licensed, this is a great opportunity to meet fellow HAMs and learn about the use of GNU Radio for amateur radio!